Why Diversity Matters in Field Services and How to Improve

 It is a well-known fact that recruiting women into field services, particularly in engineering roles, continues to be a challenge.

 Changing this perception is all about increasing visibility.
 Actions could involve partnering with local schools, colleges, universities, or after-school programs in your community.
-This will help to spread awareness that a job in field service is an exciting and rewarding career path for all.
+This will help to spread awareness that a job in field service management software is an exciting and rewarding career path for all.

 Supporting Diversity with Joblogic